 For many high school seniors, the start of the new school year also marks the official start of the college application process.
-While students should begin planning and research as early as 9th and 10th grade, there are many 12th graders who may just be diving in now.
+While students should begin planning and research as early as grade 9 and grade 10, there are many grade 12 students who are just be diving in now.

 With early application deadlines just around the corner (November 1 and 15), Dr. Katherine Cohen, CEO and founder of IvyWise (www.IvyWise.com) and LinkedIn Higher Ed Expert, urges high school seniors who may be off to a bit of a late start to do these three things right away: